CSSAuditors/audit/site/reports/bundesliga-2021-03.md

           - Eintracht Frankfurt,

-          - FC Schalke, and
+          - FC Bayern München, and

-          - Borussia Mönchengladbach.
+          - FC Schalke 04.
   - title: >-
       The Conclusion and new questions
     list: